Continual Learning for Instruction Following from Realtime Feedback: Related Work

+Human feedback through annotation or selection of intended output has been used for semantic parsing~\cite{Wang:16games,Iyer:16sempar-feedback}.
+This is related to soliciting partial annotations~\cite{Artzi:11,Thomason:15robotdialog,Yao2020:imitation-sempar} or post-interaction feedback~\cite{liu:2018dialogue} in dialogue.
+Recent work has also employed preference-based user judgments for reward model learning to fine-tune language models using RL~\cite[RLHF; ][]{kreutzer:2018reliability,kreutzer:2018neural,ziegler2019finetuning,Stiennon:2020learning,Ramamurthy2022IsRL}.
+In contrast to this existing work, we focus on sequential execution of instructions in embodied interactions, using realtime feedback provided by human users to continually train our language-understanding agent.
+While work in this line showed improving a learned model once, it did not study iteratively improving and deploying a model multiple times, a core focus of our work.

-Continual learning through human-agent interaction has been studied more extensively outside of a language context.
+Continual learning has been studied more extensively outside of a language context, e.g., for robotics.
 Our work is inspired by TAMER~\cite{Knox:09interactiveshaping,Knox2013:tamer-robot,Warnell:17deep-tamer} and COACH~\cite{MacGlashan:17humanfeedback,Arumugam2018:deep-coach}, where humans provide binary feedback to an agent acting in a world.
-While these methods were developed in the context of an agent learning a single task, we focus on generalization to previously unseen tasks specified by natural language in new environments.
+While these methods were developed in the context of an agent learning a single task, we focus on generalization to previously unseen natural language instructions.